Kansas Registered Agent Requirements

 A flat $99 buys one year of resident agent service in Kansas — the registered office, same-day scanning of court papers, and reminders before state deadlines.

-For $99 per year, we provide a reliable Kansas address, same-day document forwarding, and compliance support to keep your business in good standing.
+For $99 per year, we provide a reliable Kansas address, same-day document scanning, and compliance support to keep your business in good standing.

-Your resident agent serves as the official point of contact between your business and the Kansas Secretary of State.
+Your registered agent serves as the official point of contact between your business and the Kansas Secretary of State.
 They receive:

 - Service of process if your business is sued